Timeline of 2015 attacks as Paris trial set to begin

 PARIS — The 2015 attacks in Paris killed 130 people and wounded hundreds of others.
-A trial begins Wednesday of 20 men accused of having roles in the carnage.
+The trial of 20 men accused of having roles in the carnage began Wednesday.

 The attacks were carefully planned and simultaneous across the French capital.